-Enfield Town reinvented itself in 2006 with major development and building and perhaps has lost that rather dull image it had before and a not great reputation for style and nightlife, more rough and tough or alternatively “Little Essex”, neither cachet very favourable.
+Enfield Town reinvented itself in 2006 with major development and building and perhaps has lost that rather a dull image it had before and a not great reputation for style and nightlife, more rough and tough or alternatively “Little Essex”, neither cachet very favourable.
 Enfield Town has two stations, Enfield Town and Enfield Chace and you can stray slightly further afield to Enfield Lock as well.
 Enfield Town perhaps lack the style of its neighbour Islington and cannot compete with the Only Way is Essex glamour further east but it does have some reasonable offerings for entertainment and nightlife.

 Taps Irish Bar

-Located in Silver Street, Taps Irish Bar prides itself on an all round feel with a warm Irish welcome, it offers live music on Fridays and Saturdays and Karaoke on Thursdays.
+Located in Silver Street, Taps Irish Bar prides itself on an all-around feel with a warm Irish welcome, it offers live music on Fridays and Saturdays and Karaoke on Thursdays.
 Sky sports available, gaming machines, internet and newspapers so really more of a pub with some live bands than a traditional night club.

 Only open Thursday through to Sunday, Bar Form describes itself as a wine bar but seems to have a really hot following in the Community.
 Bar Form is located in Genotin Road opposite Enfield Town train station, very handy.
 Live music every night, different night different genre, dance floor and reasonably priced drinks.
 Bar Form can be a bit marmite and seems to go down very well with some people and not at all well with others, a change of management around three years ago ushered in a different vibe and a different crowd.